hegglinmichael/ScreenCast/README.md

 All code is written in C#, the code will eventually be added with some sort of interface

-## These programs where developed on Macos, the setup is below
+## These programs were developed on Macos, the setup is below
 1. install visual studio code, visual studio code C# extension, and .net stable build
   a. https://dotnet.microsoft.com/download
   b. https://code.visualstudio.com/download